nicolasleblanc-poly/DQN-and-IV-DQN-from-paper-for-Master-thesis/README.md

-The given code is from the IV-DQN repository: https://github.com/montrealrobotics/iv_rl
+The given code is from the IV-RL repository: https://github.com/montrealrobotics/iv_rl

 I adapted the function calls from the different files and folders since I had problems running them.
 I also added the max_steps parameter, which represents the number of steps per episode.